JuliaData/DataFramesMeta.jl/docs/src/index.md

 ## Propagating missing values with `@passmissing`

-Many Julia functions to not automatically propagate missing values.
-For instance, `parse(Int, missing)` will error.
+Many Julia functions do not automatically propagate missing values.
+For instance, `parse(Int, missing)` will throw an error.

 Missings.jl provides the `passmissing` function-wrapper to help get around these
 roadblocks: `passmissing(f)(args...)` will return `missing` if any of `args` is